uclanlp/biases-llm-reference-letters/README.md

 #### Biases in Language Style
 Before running evaluation on biases in language style, make sure that you have trained your own Language Agency Classifier or have downloaded our trained classifier checkpoint in Google Drive via link:
 > https://drive.google.com/drive/folders/119pIbWMrNLwOCxj9XwTBXA-kY02nytOc?usp=drive_link

 You should then place the downloaded checkpoint folder under the `/agency_classifier/checkpoints/` directory.

-Then, to evaluate Biases in Language Style for ChatGPT-generated letters, run:
+Next, to evaluate Biases in Language Style for ChatGPT-generated letters, run:
 ```
 sh ./evaluation_scripts/run_language_style_eval.sh
 ```

 Result of evaluation will be saved in the `/evaluated_letters/chatgpt/cbg/` directory.
 Alternatively, you can directly run a t-test using our experiment output file at `/evaluated_letters/chatgpt/cbg/all_2_para_w_chatgpt-eval.csv` by running:
 ```
 python ttest.py -if ./evaluated_letters/chatgpt/cbg/all_2_para_w_chatgpt-eval.csv